Samsung Galaxy Android 12 Update Info (2023)

-- Galaxy Z Fold 2 5G, Galaxy Z Fold 2, Galaxy Z Flip 5G, Galaxy Z Flip, Galaxy Fold 5G, Galaxy Fold, and upcoming Z series devices.
+- Galaxy Z Fold 2 5G, Galaxy Z Fold 2, Galaxy Z Flip 5G, Galaxy Z Flip, Galaxy Fold 5G, Galaxy Fold, and newer Z series devices.

-- Galaxy Tab S7+ 5G, Galaxy Tab S7+, Galaxy Tab S7 5G, Galaxy Tab S7, Galaxy Tab S6 5G, Galaxy Tab S6, Galaxy Tab S6 Lite, and upcoming Tab S series devices.
+- Galaxy Tab S7+ 5G, Galaxy Tab S7+, Galaxy Tab S7 5G, Galaxy Tab S7, Galaxy Tab S6 5G, Galaxy Tab S6, Galaxy Tab S6 Lite, and newer Tab S series devices.

-If your device is on this list, you should get Android 12 in 2021 or 2022.
-If it isn’t, you may find yourself stuck on Android 11.
+If your device is on this list, and you haven’t received an update yet, you should get Android 12/One UI 4 in 2023.
+If it isn’t, you may find yourself (officially) stuck on Android 11.

 If Samsung hasn’t confirmed Android 11 for your phone or tablet, you won’t get upgraded to Android 12.
-That means devices like the Galaxy S9 and Galaxy Note 9 will be left behind.
+That means devices like the Galaxy S9 and Galaxy Note 9 will get left behind.

 Samsung Galaxy Android 12 Release Date